gnachman/iterm2-website/source/_includes/3.3/documentation-edit-menu.md

 #### Edit  > Paste Special > Paste File Base64-Encoded
 If there is a file on the pasteboard then this this is enabled.
 When invoked, it base64-encodes the file and pastes the encoded value.

-#### Edit > Paste Special > Paste Escaping Special Characters
-"Paste Escaping Special Characters" pastes the current string in the clipboard, but places a backslash before spaces and backslashes.

 #### Edit > Paste Special > Paste Slowly
 "Paste Slowly" pastes the current string in the clipboard, but it doesn't send the whole string at once.
 It is sent in batches of 16 bytes with a 125ms delay between batches.